mccarthy17mark/mccarthy17mark.github.io/_tutorials/polynomials.md

 There is a lot to be said about polynomials, but not much has meaning without context.

-See also, partial fractions, quadratic formula, polynomial long division, rational root theorem, probably others
+See also, partial fractions, quadratic formula, polynomial long division, rational root theorem, completing the square, probably others